News & Media

 Veteran Affairs building near the White House.
 (Pablo Martinez Monsivais/AP)

-15 February, 2024 Lawmakers explore how artificial intelligence can boost care for vets
+Thursday, February 15, 2024 Lawmakers explore how artificial intelligence can boost care for vets

 Lawmakers on Thursday questioned Department of Veterans Affairs officials on how to better employ artificial intelligence technology to ensure faster and more equitable health care and benefits for veterans.